 Why do patients come for help?

 Nevertheless, typically in the first few meetings, patient and psychotherapist discuss how or why the patient’s emotional life has led them to consult a psychotherapist at this particular time.
 Ideally, patient and psychotherapist become collaborators in describing the nature of the patient’s problems and how best to recover from them.
-Moreover, patient and psychotherapist can revise or clarify any misunderstandings in how they each view the problems.
+Moreover, patient and psychotherapist can revise or clarify any misunderstandings in how they each view these difficulties.
 When patient and psychotherapist agree on how to understand the problem and how to treat it, psychotherapy has the best outcome.